iankunneke/2015--SUMMER--iOS/00--This-is-Heavy/README.md

 * [ ] Watch _The Long Run_ Videos on [Delve.tv](http://delve.tv)
    * [ ] [_The Long Game_, part 1](http://delve.tv/the-long-game-part-one/)
    * [ ] [_The Long Game_, part 2](http://delve.tv/the-long-game-part-2/)
+* [ ] Look at the Prework-A file for instructions on how to complete the Counter app.

 ### Deliverables: